A topic from the subject of Synthesis in Chemistry.

 Key Points

-• Combination, decomposition, and displacement reactions are the three main types of reactions.
+• Combination, decomposition, and displacement reactions are three fundamental types of chemical reactions; many reactions can be classified under these categories.

-• Combination reactions form a single product, while decomposition reactions break down a substance.
+• Combination reactions form a single product from multiple reactants, while decomposition reactions break down a single reactant into multiple products.

-• Displacement reactions involve the replacement of one element by another.
+• Displacement reactions involve the replacement of one element or group by another, either single or double displacement.

 Experiment: Chemical Reactions